cwi-dis/ambulant/third_party_packages/readme-osx.txt

 	        CFLAGS="-arch i386 -arch x86_64" CXXFLAGS="-arch i386 -arch x86_64"
 	Then, when building ambulant, configure with --with-xerces=$HOME/xerces-3-installed

+libfaad:
+    (Only if you build ffmpeg with libfaad support) For ppc/build with

+        ./configure \
+            CFLAGS="-arch i386 -arch ppc -isysroot /Developer/SDKs/MacOSX10.4u.sdk" \
+            --disable-dependency-tracking

+	For 32/64-bit intel, build with
+        ./configure CFLAGS="-arch i386 -arch x86_64" --disable-dependency-tracking

+    For both, you may need to edit the Makefile (if you get "Missing Separator") and replace some spaces with tabs.

 ffmpeg 0.5:
 	If you want to do a MacOSX universal build of Ambulant you also need to build ffmpeg universally.
 This is a bit tricky, but there's a script